Lead buying vs booked estimate systems

 Bought leads put the contractor into someone else's funnel.
 A booked-estimate system lets the contractor shape the homeowner journey through Google Ads, Local SEO, service pages, landing pages, reviews, project proof, and CRM follow-up.

-- Lead buying often pushes contractors into reactive selling.
+• Lead buying often pushes contractors into reactive selling and price competition.

 Speed-to-lead comparison